SumoLogic/sumologic-documentation/docs/contributing/create-edit-doc.md

 To submit more extensive edits, such as creating a new doc, we recommend forking our repo, making changes in a new branch, and submitting a PR for review.

-Feel free to [reach out to the Documentation Team](#contact-us) to discuss.
+Feel free to [reach out to the Docs Team](#contact-us) to discuss.
 We're happy to work with you on the project and talk through rewriting content, changing flow, adding a new topic or section, and deprecating content.

-### Step 1: Fork the Sumo Logic Documentation repository
+### Step 1: Fork the Sumo Docs repository

 import ForkRepo from '../reuse/contributing/fork-repo.md';